 Create additional portfolios to expand your network.

-Use other tools to make your work available on sites where designers and those looking to hire designers spend their time.
+Use other tools to make your work available on sites where designers and those looking to hire designers to spend their time.
 Behance and Dribble are great portfolio sites for people looking for inspiration, networking, and new career opportunities.

 Whether you’re a graphic designer, blogger, developer, or someone in an entirely different field, UX design can help you and your company grow.
 A happy end-user is the key to success, and without well-crafted UX design, this would be impossible to achieve.